LABOUR SUPPLY brochure - Flipbook - Page 26

 their children could work at the

-mine throughout its life.
+mine throughout its lifecycle.

 (Dermott Coughlan)